nasa/cumulus/docs/additional-deployment-options/api_gateway_logging.md

 ## Enabling API Gateway logging

-In order to enable API Access and Execution logging, configure the Cumulus deployment by setting `log_api_gateway_to_cloudwatch` on the `cumulus` module .
+In order to enable API Access and Execution logging, configure the Cumulus deployment by setting `log_api_gateway_to_cloudwatch` on the `cumulus` module:

-For example to enable API logging on the Distribution API:

 ```hcl
 log_api_gateway_to_cloudwatch = true